githork/Einet-Anake-MOFH/README.md

-Einet Anake WHM 5.2.0.30 exclusivo para mofh
+Einet Anake WHM 5.2.0.30 exclusive to MOFH

 Next I will explain a little about what this mini CMS based on php, smarty php, html, javascript is about.